quill18/VideoSummarize/README.md

 A Python application that automatically transcribes video/audio files using OpenAI Whisper and generates intelligent summaries optimized for Let's Play gaming content using OpenAI's API.

-Created by Martin 'quill18' Glaude. mostly using Claude Code.
+Created by Martin 'quill18' Glaude, mostly using Claude Code.

 ## Features